 Where can geisha be found today?

 They were once widespread across Japan, but today there are just a handful of hanamachi.
 Kyoto has the largest population, with five active hanamachi, while Tokyo and Kanazawa have smaller populations.

-The geisha world has had to diversify to survive, which means that it is now possible for tourists to meet a maiko face-to-face.
+The geisha world has had to diversify to survive, which means that it is now possible for tourists to meet a maiko face to face.
 Though they are most often hired to entertain well-heeled clients at exclusive parties, the easiest way for an outsider to see one of the artists in action is to buy a ticket for the spring dances, or Miyako Odori: a yearly performance of traditional music and dance in Kyoto that any paying guest may attend.
-Another option is to reserve a private audience with a maiko, during which you will be able to chat with her through a translator and be entertained with traditional games and dances.
+Another option is to reserve a private audience with a maiko, during which you will be able to chat through a translator and be entertained with traditional games and dances.
 Expect to spend a pretty penny, as their training doesn’t come cheap!